-- Title – add the name of your data source.
+- Title – add the name of your importer.

-- Sheet Name – type in the name of the sheet which will be receiving data.
+- Sheet Name – add the name of the sheet which will be receiving data.

-- CSV URL – insert the URL of your CSV file.
+- CSV URL – insert the URL of your CSV file to export data from.

 Additional fields and Settings

 Additional fields include: HTTP Method, Request headers, URL query string, Request body, Fields, and Skip rows.
-The Settings field allows you to choose a data import mode: replace or append, as well as specify a start cell where the data will be imported.
-For more on Additional fields and Settings refer to Coupler.io knowledge base.
+For more on them and the Settings section, refer to Coupler.io knowledge base.

 IMPORTDATA function: can I use it to automate importing?